COURSE POLICY INFORMATION

 Class Attendance Policy

 West Hartford's attendance policy requires students to attend all classes in all subjects.
-Students who have four (4) unexcused absences or twelve (12) or more total absences (excused and unexcused) during a semester will receive the academic grade earned, but may not receive credit for the semester.
+Students who have reached certain attendance thresholds (excused and unexcused) during a semester, will receive the academic grade earned, but may not receive credit for the semester.

 Tiered interventions will be used to support students who meet this criteria.